 His first drive in the WRC came in 2002 with the Citroën Total World Rally Team.
 Incredibly, Sébastien won nine consecutive WRC titles between 2004 and 2012, as well as 78 WRC events (and counting) - more than double the number of any other driver in the sport.
-What’s more, since 2005 he has won 52 out of 55 events held on asphalt, and in 2009 was awarded the Legion d’honneur.
+What’s more, since 2005 he has won pretty much every event held on asphalt, and in 2009 was awarded the Legion d’honneur.

 Underlining his status as one of history’s all-time driving greats, he also won the Race of Champions in 2003, 2005 and 2008, finished second at Le Mans 24 Hours in 2006, and won the rallycross finale in his first appearance at the star-studded X Games in 2012.

 Unsurprisingly, 2013 also brought great success.
 Sébastien claimed second place at World Rally Sweden and stormed to victory at the WRC in Argentina.
+2014 saw him reach the third position of the FIA World Touring Car Championship.
 After almost a decade at the top, Sébastien Loeb continues to demonstrate that he isn't done yet!